The role of Data Exchange Standards

 Moving in the direction of standards data exchange formats makes strong business sense when one considers the number of large customer organizations, notably multi-national majors, large independents and National Oil Companies (NOCs), that are have been and continue to be strong backers of the standards organizations.

 For projects where the customer is designing a solution involving multiple service companies, integration and communication with the other actors will be greatly simplified if all systems use data transfer standards designed by the industry.

-Standards are developed using the efforts of Special Interest Groups (SIGs) that bring together experts from member organizations (operators, service and technology companies) to develop the specifications for data standards in a collegial manner.
+Standards are developed using the efforts of Work Groups that bring together experts from member organizations (operators, service and technology companies) to develop the specifications for data standards in a collegial manner.
 Being a member of one or more SIGs allows service company experts to take part in the process, ensuring that new standards incorporate items relevant to company-specific activities or products.